ContainerSolutions/externalsecret-operator/README.md

 <!-- ## Helm

-Here's how you can deploy the External Secret Operator in the `default` namespace.
+Here's how you can deploy the External Secret Operator in the `default`.

 ```shell
 export AWS_ACCESS_KEY_ID="AKIAYOURSECRETKEYID"